 Why is a briefcase called a briefcase?

-In the late 1800’s and early 1900’s people used very large, heavy cases when they traveled.
+In the late 1800s and early 1900s people used very large, heavy cases when they traveled.
 Compared to these, a much smaller case designed to be carried back and forth to work each day, was in essence, a “brief” version of these large travel cases.
 This is why they are called briefcases.

-Vintage Leather Hybrid Briefcase Backpack and the Steampunk Movement
+Vintage Leather Hybrid Briefcase Backpack

 by Jody K. DeaneI was at a party recently and someone asked me what I do for a living.
 When I mentioned I worked for a bag company they asked to see.
 I pulled our site up on my phone and showed them our vintage leather briefcase that is part of our Premium Leather collection.

-We just do what we do and for the most of our history enough people have liked it enough for us to continue doing it.
+We just do what we do and for most of our history, enough people have liked it enough for us to continue doing it.
 (For which we are very grateful!)
 We never set out to be part of any design aesthetic or sub-culture.
 We eschew trendy.
 In this brown hide, our vintage vertical briefcase with its very modern vertical orientation appears retro and futuristic at the same time in the same way that our Flight Jackets do.

 A Cool Modern Vintage Leather Briefcase

-For example, a chair is visually defined as this, or must has these elements, etc. When we set out to create something, there are images and ideas of whatever it is we are trying to create that are usually the first designs that we put to paper.
+For example, a chair is visually defined as this or must have these elements, etc. When we set out to create something, there are images and ideas of whatever it is we are trying to create that are usually the first designs that we put to paper.
 They are very rarely our best work.
 True creativity comes from pushing past the cultural baggage into the unknown.
 That's where the fun begins.

-Wright designed Fallingwater aware of the Modernists and their machine for living ideas.
-But he didn't let that stop him from imbuing Fallingwater with his values, his aesthetic and his genius.
+Wright designed Fallingwater aware of the Modernists and their "machine for living" ideas.
+But he didn't let that stop him from imbuing Fallingwater with his values, his aesthetic, and his genius.
 Our vintage case was designed to be a statement against what a case like this had always been.

 In essence, a rebellion against the cultural baggage that people carry around with them about what a briefcase is supped to be.
 There is that rebellious nature of "punk" in the design.
 And let's face it, our vintage hides are the essence of the romanticized American west aesthetic.

 This is one of the main differences between how MacCase approaches a product design or product development and what many other companies do.
-We're not really interested in creating a design that will look good for a few months or be trendy.
+We're not interested in creating a design that will look good for a few months or be trendy.
 Our products are designed and built to last a long, long time.
 We are passionate about putting the best of a thing into the world.

 We don't use focus groups or marketing surveys when we develop or launch a new product.
-We use an in-house proprietary system that has severed us well for over 20 years.
+We use an in-house proprietary system that has severed us well for over 25 years.
 The company started out designing products for one of the hardest customer bases in the world to please: Apple owners and users.
 If you can make these folks happy, the rest of the world is easy.